udacityalumni/udacity-nanodegrees-resources/README.md

-# List of Resources For Udacity Nanodegrees
+# Helpful Resources for Udacity Alumni

 ✨ **Welcome!
 In this repository created by Udacity Students you can find a list of links to helpful resources to continue learning and expanding your portfolio after completing your Nanodegree.**